yinwang0/pysonar2/README.md

 ### Configuration

-PySonar2 uses on CPython interpreter to parse Python code, so please make sure you have `python` or `python3` installed and pointed to by the PATH environment variable.
+PySonar2 uses CPython interpreter to parse Python code, so please make sure you have `python` or `python3` installed and pointed to by the `PATH` environment variable.

 `PYTHONPATH` environment variable is used for locating the Python standard